SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 .. note::

-   Swift's ``Dictionary`` type implements its key-value subscripting as a subscript that takes and receives an *optional* type.
+   Swift's ``Dictionary`` type implements its key-value subscripting as a subscript that takes and returns an *optional* type.
    For the ``numberOfLegs`` dictionary above, the key-value subscript takes and returns a value of type ``Int?``, or “optional int”.